Bioconductor/bioconductor.org/content/news/bioc_3_11_release.md

-There are 98 new software packages, 10 new data experiment packages, 5 new annotation packages, 1 new workflow, and many updates and improvements to existing packages; Bioconductor 3.11 is compatible with R 4.0.0, and is supported on Linux, 32- and 64-bit Windows, and MacOS 10.13 High Sierra or higher.
+There are 98 new software packages, 10 new data experiment packages, 5 new annotation packages, 1 new workflow, and many updates and improvements to existing packages; Bioconductor 3.11 is compatible with R 4.0.0, and is supported on Linux, 32- and 64-bit Windows, and macOS 10.13 High Sierra or higher.
 This release will include an updated Bioconductor [Amazon Machine Image][1] and [Docker containers][2].